pumpncode/TOGAPackBalatro/README.md

 # TOGAPackBalatro
 A personal timewaster project that is a mod for Balatro.
-Uses Steamodded 1.0.0-ALPHA releases and a few Lovely-based patches.
+Uses Steamodded 1.0.0-ALPHA old-calc (https://github.com/Steamodded/smods/tree/old-calc) and a few Lovely-based patches.
+Has not been tested with Better Calc changes, may or may not work there as-is!

 Talisman 2.0.0 or higher is a required dependency. https://github.com/MathIsFun0/Talisman